altenwald/ream/docs/protocol.md

 ### AGGREGATE SET

-The aggregation request is performed by the client and it's storing the information from an aggregator into the persistent storage.
+The aggregation request is performed by the client and it stores the information from an aggregator into the persistent storage.
 The aggregator should be identified by a name and ID for the aggregator, the size of the aggregator content and then the content:

 ```
-C: AGGREGATE SET emails 27d1b5a0-c54f-4664-a549-b876b0bb3661 15
+C: AGGREGATE SET emails "27d1b5a0-c54f-4664-a549-b876b0bb3661" 15
 C: {"emails":1002}
-S: AGGREGATE SET DONE emails 27d1b5a0-c54f-4664-a549-b876b0bb3661
+S: AGGREGATE SET DONE emails "27d1b5a0-c54f-4664-a549-b876b0bb3661"
 ```

+> **Warning**
+> The IDs here are related to UUID because aggregate works using those as IDs.
+We could indicate them in two different ways: the string way which is the hexadecimal representation with or without dashes and the integer representation.

 If there are errors presented the return will be as follows: